 - Prepare the salsa by combining the finely diced tomato and red onion in a bowl with a handful of chopped coriander.
 Add the juice of ½ a lime then mix well.
 Season with salt and pepper to taste and set aside.

 - Prepare the guacamole by mashing an avocado in a bowl with the juice of ½ a lime.
 If you like spicy then simply add diced chili or chili flakes.
 Season with salt and pepper to taste then set aside.

 - Preheat a cast iron skillet or plate on the BBQ or stove at high heat with ½ Tbsp of olive oil.

 - Combine the capsicums and brown onion in a bowl with ½ Tbsp of olive oil and some more of your favorite BBQ rub.
 Mix well then add to heated skillet.

 - Cook vegetables for 3-4 minutes on high heat (or to your liking) then remove from heat and place in a serving bowl.

-- Remove chicken from BBQ once internal temperature reaches 165-170°F in the thickest parts (thigh/breast) and slice.
+- Remove chicken from BBQ once internal temperature reaches 165-170°F in the thickest parts (thigh/breast) and slice or shred.